MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-rdp.md

   - Microsoft Teams
 ---

-# Teams for Remote desktop environment
+# Teams for Remote Desktop environment

-This article describes the requirements and limitations for using Microsoft Teams in a remote desktop environment (RDP).
+This article describes the requirements and limitations for using Microsoft Teams in a Remote Desktop environment (RDP).

 ## What is RDP?

 RDP is virtualization technology that hosts a desktop operating system and applications on a centralized server in a data center.
-This enables a fully personalized desktop experience to users with a fully secured and compliant centralized source.
+RDP enables a fully personalized desktop experience to users with a fully secured and compliant centralized source.

 Microsoft Teams in a virtualized environment supports chat and collaboration.
 Teams in a virtualized environment supports multiple configurations.

-Using Teams in a virtualized environment might be somewhat different from using Teams in a non-virtualized environment.
-For example, some advanced features might not be available in a virtualized environment, and video resolution might differ.
+Using Teams in a virtualized environment is different from using Teams in a non-virtualized environment.
+For example, some advanced features might not be available in a virtualized environment, and video resolution can differ.

 To ensure an optimal user experience, follow the guidance in [How do you use Teams Remote Desktop?](https://support.microsoft.com/windows/how-to-use-remote-desktop-5fe128d5-8fb1-7a23-3b8a-41e636865e8c).